-- (a) Commencing as of the Effective Date, as basic compensation for services rendered under this Agreement, Employee shall be entitled to receive from the Company a salary of \$44,166 per month (\$530,000 per annum) (the "Base Salary"), payable in accordance with the Company's standard payroll practices as in effect from time to time during the term of this Agreement.
-The Base Salary will be reviewed annually by the Board or a committee thereof and may be raised at the discretion of the Board or such committee. - In addition to the Base Salary provided above, Employee shall be provided with a \$210,000 bonus ("Signing Bonus") payable six months after the Effective Date of this Agreement. - (b) Employee shall be eligible to earn a cash bonus, payable as soon as reasonably practicable in the calendar year following each calendar year during the term of this Agreement, based on the Company's and/or Employee's achievement of performance related goals proposed by management and approved by the Board or a committee thereof for the Company's applicable fiscal year (the "Incentive Compensation").
-The Incentive Compensation actually earned, if any, shall be determined in the sole discretion of the Board or a committee thereof and shall be based on a target amount equal to fifty percent (50%) of the Base Salary earned by Employee during such fiscal year (the "Target Amount"), which shall not be pro-rated for the first fiscal year of the term of this Agreement.
+(a) As basic compensation for services rendered under this Agreement, Employee shall be entitled to receive from the Company a salary equal to no less than Employee's current base salary (the "Base Salary"), payable in accordance with the Company's standard payroll practices as in effect from time to time during the term of this Agreement.
+The Base Salary will be reviewed annually by the Board or a committee thereof and may be raised at the discretion of the Board or such committee.

+- (b) Employee shall be eligible to earn a cash bonus, payable as soon as reasonably practicable in the calendar year following each calendar year during the term of this Agreement, based on the Company's and/or Employee's achievement of performance related goals proposed by management and approved by the Board or a committee thereof for the Company's applicable fiscal year (the "Incentive Compensation").
+The Incentive Compensation actually earned, if any, shall be determined in the sole discretion of the Board or a committee thereof and shall be based on a target amount equal to forty percent (40%) of the Base Salary earned by Employee during such fiscal year (the "Target Amount"), which shall not be pro-rated for the first fiscal year of the term of this Agreement.
 The Board or a committee thereof may, in its discretion, approve an Incentive Compensation payment in excess of the Target Amount if the performance goals have been exceeded.
-Employee must be employed through April 1 of the next succeeding fiscal year in order to receive the Incentive Compensation payment for each fiscal year. - (c) Employee shall be entitled to receive such other benefits and perquisites provided to similarly situated executive officers of the Company, subject to modification or termination at any time, which benefits may include, without limitation, reasonable paid time off (PTO), medical, dental and vision benefits, life insurance, and participation in profit sharing or retirement plans.
+Employee must be employed by the Company at the time Incentive Compensation payments are paid in order to receive the Incentive Compensation payment for each fiscal year. - (c) Employee shall be entitled to receive such other benefits and perquisites provided to similarly situated executives of the Company, subject to modification or termination at any time, which benefits may include, without limitation, reasonable paid time off, medical, dental, and vision benefits, life insurance, and participation in profit sharing or retirement plans.

-3. Performance Based Equity Awards.
+3. Performance-Based Equity Awards.